mfricke-genevention/wilcoxon_rank_sum/README.md

 Find a valid example here: [semares.yml](./semares.yml).
 You need to take care that the `semares.yml` follows the `yaml` syntax.
 This file will be the basis for the workflow registration at the frontend.

+> Every pipeline needs to have exactly one `OutputPath` parameter.
+All files which should be stored in semares needs to be copied to this location by the pipeline.
+After successful execution, semares will move this files to the persistent data folder.

 ## Register the workflow
 Go to `Workflows->Workflows->New Workflow`